 Scientists identify and count as many species as possible in a 24-hour period.
 The biological survey identifies the many species that live in Busey Woods.
 A Busey Woods BioBlitz occurred twice: June 24-25, 2005 and September 27-28, 2019.

 - 2005: 1,326 species.
 Nearly 1,000 species were unique to the 2005 June survey.
-The plant hopper, Pissonotus aphididioides Van Duzee [insert photo with caption] was a new addition to the state species list.
+The plant hopper, Pissonotus aphididioides Van Duzee [photo #1] was a new addition to the state species list.

 - 2019: 884 species.
 Nearly 650 were unique to the 2019 September survey.
-Two species of small minnow mayflies, Apobaetis Etowah and Procloeon viridoculare, [insert photos with captions] were new species for Illinois.
+Two species of small minnow mayflies, Apobaetis Etowah and Procloeon viridoculare, [photo #2] were new species for Illinois.

 - 328 species were found during both 2005 and 2019.

 (Left to Right) Photos by: John Schneider, CDFW, and Jason Neuswanger

 Smartphone technologies and apps such as iNaturalist make collecting photographs and biological information about living things easy to use in a BioBlitz.
 High quality data uploaded to iNaturalist become part of the Global Biodiversity Information Facility, a database used by scientists.

 iNaturalist Video Tutorial